Contact Us

 What Commodities are Best for Transloading?

-In America, the most common transloading that takes place is from rail transport to a truck.
-Therefore, there are many items that can be best served by using this method, however, it’s hard to pinpoint them all.
+In America, the most common transloading takes place from rail transport to a truck.
+Many commodities can benefit from this logistics strategy.

-Still, to give you an idea of why transloading is used and also why it has its place in the supply chain, let’s look at a few types of freight that are particularly well-served by transload:
+To give you an idea of why transloading is used and its place in the supply chain, let’s look at a few types of freight that are particularly well-served by transload.

 Steel beams are a great example of a commodity that greatly benefits from transloading.
-The metal product can be shipped in a rail car and then transloaded at a facility directly onto a flatbed of a commercial truck to finish its journey.
+Metal products can be shipped in a rail car and then transloaded at a facility onto a commercial flatbed truck to finish its journey.

-Building materials are a popular category for transloading since the need for them and their durable, heavy profile is more suited for truck and train travel.
+Building materials are a popular category for transloading since their durable, heavy construction is well-suited for truck and train travel.

-Furthermore, almost any class of household goods are able to be transloaded.
-We’re talking about anything from clothing to electronics to even home furnishings.
+Furthermore, almost any class of household goods can be transloaded.
+This can be anything from clothing to electronics to even home furnishings.
+If it’s easily boxed or palletized, it’s good to go.

 What Are The Major Challenges of Transloading?